bmarotta/fetch-toolkit/README.md

 ## Implementing an API

 To implement an API, create a new class that extends the `API` class.
-Create a function for each API method
+Create a function for each API method.
+You query and post parameters are automatically serialized to the URL or to the post body respectively.
+If using typescript, you can use strong-types for the request and response objects.

 ```typescript
 import { API } from "fetch-toolkit";